-When an organization has an aligned workplace culture – one that is purposefully aligned with a clear business strategy – it sets the stage for high performance.
-Effective leaders align their culture with strategy to remove barriers, to simplify decision-making, and to create organizational harmony across ten research-backed cultural dimensions:
+When an organization has an aligned workplace culture — one that is purposefully aligned with a clear business strategy — it sets the stage for high performance.
+Effective leaders assess their level of cultural alignment to help remove cultural barriers, to simplify decision-making, and to create organizational harmony across ten research-backed cultural dimensions:

 The Bottom Line

 A corporate strategy without an aligned workplace culture is just wishful thinking.
-Because a business strategy must go through your culture and your people to get successfully implemented, you must make sure that the “what” and the “how” are attuned.
+Because a business strategy must go through your culture and your people to get successfully implemented, you must assess your organizational culture to make sure that the “what” and the “how” are attuned.
 While a healthy culture is a step in the right direction, by itself, it will not differentiate you from the competition.

-To learn more about the dimensions of an aligned workplace culture, download How to Build a Purposeful and Aligned Corporate Culture.
+To learn more about the dimensions of an aligned workplace culture, download Steps to Build a Purposeful and Aligned Corporate Culture.

 Get key strategy, culture, and talent tools from industry experts that work